NetaDAOAcademy/CoiningReason/readme.md

 # Coining Reason: A Roadmap

-> It is the framework which changes with each new technology and not just the picture within the frame.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; It is the framework which changes with each new technology and not just the picture within the frame.

->
-> —Marshall McLuhan
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; —Marshall McLuhan

 ## Summary